 Ability + Physicality

-Witty alerts you to expressions that marginalize people based on dis/ability, physical difference, or illness.
-With Witty's suggestions you contribute to building a space where everyone feels they belong, no matter their size, shape, skin, or hair; their illnesses others can't see; or the barriers to their participation they navigate.
+Witty alerts you to expressions that marginalize people based on a definition of - physical, mental, or intellectual - normal.
+With Witty's suggestions you contribute to building a space where everyone feels they belong, no matter their size, shape, skin, or hair; illnesses others can't see; or the barriers to their participation they navigate.

 Most of us are taught to believe that having a disability, an illness, or physical attributes different from aesthetic fashions, suggests otherness.
 In fact, 15% of the world’s population experiences some form of disability (World Bank), and almost three in five US Americans feel beauty brands have a responsibility to destigmatize flaws.
 Flagging language that misrepresents natural human diversity, Witty offers inclusive and respectful alternatives.
-It detects ableist slurs, disability-related hate speech, and biases in eleven dimensions, from vision, hearing, and speech to learning, cognitive perception, mental well-being to illnesses and physical difference.
+It detects ableist slurs, disability-related hate speech, and biases in eleven dimensions, from vision, hearing, and speech to learning, mental well-being, and physicality.

 Slurs + hate speech